-About half of head injuries result from motor vehicle crashes.
-Falls, assaults, and mishaps during sports and recreational activities are also common causes.
+Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities.

 People with minor head injuries may have a headache or dizziness.